 Here’s what I noticed within two months of moving to Dublin: People here are considerably less angsty than Americans about anything identity related.
 Although I’m asserting this as an outsider, when you come from a place that necessitates pigeon-holing its citizens—for political reasons, mostly—less emphasis on categorizing sings to me.
 America: the land of Buzzfeed quizzes that don’t even make any sense!
 (What Country Should You Live In?/Which U.S. President Are You?/Which Super Power Should You Actually Have?)
 Ireland: the place where everything is “just grand”!

 Obviously, a mere three years into our Irish domicile, I’m not a true Irishwoman (and I’m not so naïve as to think I ever will be), so my thoughts on Ireland are filtered through that lens.
 But as an American, I do have insight into my country’s obsession with identity politics.
 The Europeans I know are baffled by Americans’ fascination with genealogy and their supposed claim to a bit of Ireland, Sweden, or Germany.
 The idea of a “soccer mom” is met with a bit of a laugh.
 And the fact that the US welcomes, really, only two political parties and that most people choose between them?
 That is just unfathomable!
 As a whole, we’re loud, and we like to announce our identity in our homes, our food choices, and just about anything else.
-(Let it be known here that I do love America a whole bunch.
-Maybe I should create a super-unique hashtag? #youtakethegoodyoutakethebad)
+(Hey, I do love America a whole bunch. #youtakethegoodyoutakethebad)

 A few years ago, just as I was beginning to find my place in Ireland, I wrote an essay for The Curator about the novel Annie Dunne by Sebastian Barry.
 I marveled at the beauty in a piece of fiction that doesn’t rely on whiz-bang plot to move it forward and concluded that “perhaps a book – and a life – is not simply about the story, but also about how it’s told.”
 The longer I live in Ireland, I associate this type of book with the country.
 It’s a little bit how I feel about the scenery.
 With the pointy and extreme landscapes of my childhood forever informing any comparisons, I liken my experience with Annie Dunne to the first time I sat atop Bray Head: overpowering, yet gentle.
 This is not Mt.
 Rainier, just as Annie Dunne is not East of Eden, with all its beautiful drama and tragedy.
 I’m not sure which I prefer, but the Irish landscape leaves me pondering the subtleties of beauty a bit more.